Sanju Samson: Playing style

 Sanju is a naturally aggressive and elegant batsman who is hailed as a natural talent with quality batting techniques and wicket-keeping skills.
 He holds the bat high on the handle and keeps a loose shoulder, and is equipped with fast hands, powerful forearms and excellent hand-eye coordination.
 He is considered an excellent timer of the ball who mostly sticks to his range between cover and fine-leg.
 He prefers to stay still at the crease and rarely moves down the track to play shots.
 He has the ability to play straight and prefers to hit straight over the bowler's head.
 He can play aerial shots without moving his head.

 His power has been compared to powerful stroke-makers such as Rohit Sharma and AB de Villiers who can middle the ball to play shots with seemingly minimal effort.
 His batting style has been described as "fearless" in Twenty20 cricket.
 However, he has a weakness in rotating strike.

-He is also an athletic fielder who generally fields in the outfield, but is flexible to field in any position.
-He has been often criticized for being inconsistent over the years.
-He has also been often criticized for his shot selections and temperament.
+He is also an athletic fielder who is flexible to field in any position.

 Outside cricket

-As of 2016, Sanju is working as the manager of Bharat Petroleum, Thiruvananthapuram.
+Samson worked as a manager of Bharat Petroleum in Thiruvananthapuram in 2016.
 In 2018, he started a sports academy, namely "Six Guns Sports Academy", devoted to cricket and football training for young players in Thiruvananthapuram.
 He was appointed as the State election icon of Kerala, ahead of the 2021 Kerala Legislative Assembly election.
-In February 2023, Indian Super League club Kerala Blasters FC announced the appointment of Sanju as its brand ambassador to represent the club and its values on and off the field.
+In February 2023, Indian Super League club Kerala Blasters FC announced the appointment of Samson as its brand ambassador.
+In October 2025, Samson was named India brand ambassador of the English Premier League.

 Personal life

-Sanju announced his marriage with his long-time girlfriend Charulatha Remesh, a native of Thiruvananthapuram, on 8 September 2018 through his social media platforms.
-The couple were college-mates from Mar Ivanios College.
-The marriage took place in a private ceremony at Kovalam on 22 December 2018.
-The wedding reception took place in Nalanchira on the same day with the only notable cricketer to attend being Sanju's former coach and mentor, Rahul Dravid.
+Sanju married his long-time girlfriend Charulatha Remesh, a native of Thiruvananthapuram, in 2018.
+The couple met at Mar Ivanios College.
+The wedding took place in a private ceremony at Kovalam.

-Commercial endorsements

-Samson has been sponsored by the brands like MRF (2014-2015), Kookaburra (2019-2020), SS (2016-2019; 2020–2021) and SG (2021–present).
-He has endorsed other brands - including BharatPe, Myfab11, Baseline Ventures, Club Mahindra, Haeal and Gillette.